Betsy Wolfe: Opera and concerts

 Wolfe appeared with the Cincinnati Pops Orchestra, directed by Erich Kunzel, at Carnegie Hall on April 1, 2003.
 In 2016 and 2017, Wolfe appeared with Darren Criss and Adam Kantor, respectively, in The New York Pops' concerts "Best of Broadway" and "Women of Notes: In Dedication to Female Composers and Lyricists" at Carnegie Hall, with appearances by Robert Lopez, Kristen Anderson-Lopez, and Jason Robert Brown, and by Sara Bareilles, Ingrid Michaelson, Georgia Stitt, and Shaina Taub, respectively.
 She also frequently performs the music of newer musical theatre writers in concert, including Ryan Scott Oliver and Zack Zadek.

 Wolfe appeared in the Metropolitan Opera production of Die Fledermaus as Ida, with a new book by Douglas Carter Beane.
 The opera, which also starred Paulo Szot as Dr. Falke and Danny Burstein as Frosch, opened on December 31, 2013.
 In November 2017 Wolfe performed at the Houston symphony with Jeremy Jordan.

 Personal life

 Wolfe began dating Adam Krauthamer, a French horn player, in June 2014.
 They met while working on Bullets Over Broadway.
 The pair married on December 17, 2017.
-In May 2020, Wolfe and Krauthamer welcomed a daughter, Poppy.
+In 2020, she welcomed a daughter, Poppy.